JacksonDMaines/JStat/content/UTHealth/1st Semester/Prob. and Dist. Theory/Exam 1/Notes 1.md

 	$\implies$ need probabilistic model to deal with uncertainty
 ### 1.2 Role of probability in connecting population and sample

-- Population: a group of people or object we are interested in studying (interchangeable with model)
+- **Population**: a group of people or object we are interested in studying (interchangeable with model)
-- Sample: a subset of the populations (interchangeable with data)
+- **Sample**: a subset of the populations (interchangeable with data)

-Example 1: Population→Sample
+**Example 1:** Population→Sample
+40% have particular biomarker.
+	Question: A random sample of 10 subjects was chosen.
+What number of them have the biomarker?

+Model to Data

-Example 2: Sample→Population
+**Example 2**: Sample→Population
+Observe among 10 randomly selected subjects 4 have a biomarker.
+	Question 1: What is the estimated proportion in population with the biomarker.
+	Question 2: If Someone claims that 30% have the biomarker, can we accept or reject that claim?

+Data to Model
 ### 1.3 Two Perspectives

-- Model→Data:
-- Data→Model:
+- **Model→Data**: Known model (population) allows us to calculate the probability of observed data (sample)

+- **Data→Model**: Known data (sample) allows us to estimate the parameters of model (population)

 ### 1.4 Goal of a Biostatistician